Guli-Y/ElectricityPricePredictor/README.md

 **If you are interested in our final presentation, please checkout this [slide](https://docs.google.com/presentation/d/1LzwVxNeJ9FzhfXJTaiTVQ-xDzbNQjwrejzYSZsak8YQ/edit?usp=sharing) and this [video]()**

+**If you are interested in our forecast results, checkout our heroku [webpage](https://pricepred-g.herokuapp.com/)

 # Data source

 **Day-ahead electricity price**